-- 1. circumstances indicating that the holder has registered or has acquired the disputed domain name primarily for the purpose of selling, renting, or otherwise transferring the disputed domain name registration to the Complainant who is the owner of the trademark or service mark or to a competitor of that Complainant, for valuable consideration in excess of the holders documented out-of-pocket costs directly related to the disputed domain name; or - 2. the holder has registered the disputed domain name in order to prevent the owner of the trademark or service mark from reflecting the mark in a corresponding domain name, provided that the holder has engaged in a pattern of such conduct; or - 3. the holder has registered the disputed domain name primarily for the purpose of disrupting the business of a competitor; or - 4. by using the domain name, the holder has intentionally attempted to attract, for commercial gain, Internet users to the holder's website or other online location, by creating a likelihood of confusion with the Complainant's mark as to the source, sponsorship, affiliation, or endorsement of your website or location or of a product or service on the holder's website or location.
+- circumstances indicating that the holder has registered or has acquired the disputed domain name primarily for the purpose of selling, renting, or otherwise transferring the disputed domain name registration to the Complainant who is the owner of the trademark or service mark or to a competitor of that Complainant, for valuable consideration in excess of the holders documented out-of-pocket costs directly related to the disputed domain name; or - 2. the holder has registered the disputed domain name in order to prevent the owner of the trademark or service mark from reflecting the mark in a corresponding domain name, provided that the holder has engaged in a pattern of such conduct; or - 3. the holder has registered the disputed domain name primarily for the purpose of disrupting the business of a competitor; or - 4. by using the domain name, the holder has intentionally attempted to attract, for commercial gain, Internet users to the holder's website or other online location, by creating a likelihood of confusion with the Complainant's mark as to the source, sponsorship, affiliation, or endorsement of your website or location or of a product or service on the holder's website or location.

 The evidence on the record shows that the Respondent was certainly aware of the existence of the Complainant and of the rights of the Complainant.
-This is particularly evidenced by the fact that the domain name reproduces the Complainant's well-known trademark, and the associated website equally comprises the Complainant's name and logo.
+This is particularly evidenced by the fact that the domain name reproduces the Complainant's well-known trademark BOURSO, as well as the new corporate name of the Complainant - Boursobank.

-The addition of the term French term "accès" ("accès") also demonstrates the knowledge of the Complainant by the Respondent.
+The addition of the terms "bank" and "banque" to the trademark also demonstrates the knowledge of the Complainant by the Respondent.